Getting Started

 - Open firewall egress: Permit outbound TCP 443 to

-if auto-updating is configured (and LLM provider domains if the assistant feature is enabled).
+tritium.legalif auto-updating is configured (and LLM provider domains if the assistant feature is enabled).
 Auto-updating is enabled by default in the community build, but disabled in the commercial build.
-The commercial build is available via the SFTP server. - First-login verification: After machines reboot and
+The commercial build is available via the link above or the SFTP server. - First-login verification: After machines reboot and

 users log on, confirm that Tritium launches automatically and that